top of page

 September 1843

 She sat on the back porch of her daughter’s home in McMinn County, Tennessee, savoring the crisp morning air.
-Now a frail woman, many described her as feisty, hardheaded, and stubborn.
-She preferred to think of herself as strong-willed, truthful, and determined.
+Now a frail woman, she was often described as feisty, hardheaded, and stubborn.
+She preferred to think of herself as strong-willed, candid, and determined.

-Her thoughts wandered to the challenges of the journey ahead as she wrapped her hands around a steaming cup of coffee, freshly poured from the pot atop the wood stove.
-The coffee was still too hot to drink, but her anxiousness about the trip was clear.
-In truth, her journey had already begun.
+As she wrapped her hands around a steaming cup of coffee—freshly poured from the pot atop the wood stove—her thoughts returned to the journey ahead.
+The coffee was still too hot to drink, yet her unease was unmistakable.
+In truth, the journey had already begun.
 Her son-in-law, William, had brought her from her home in Blount County to his and her daughter Nancy’s house, nestled in the rural hills of McMinn County, not far from the small but bustling town of Athens.

-Traveling the rugged wagon trails was no longer easy for her.
-Yet, her resolve was unwavering.
-At nearly 80 years old, she bore the aches and pains of a long life—born in 1764, she had weathered personal hardships and witnessed the turmoil of wars and frontier conflicts.
+Travel along rugged wagon trails was no longer easy for her.
+Even so, her resolve remained firm.
+Nearing eighty years of age, she carried the aches and burdens of a long life.
+Born in 1764, she had endured personal hardship and lived through the upheaval of wars and frontier conflict.

-She was born in the British-controlled colony of the Carolinas, where, during her teenage years, the Revolutionary War raged.
-The Carolinas were a patchwork of Loyalist (Tory) and Patriot strongholds, and violence between the two was common.
-Skirmishes, raids, and even massacres left deep scars on the land and its people.
+She had been born in the British-controlled Carolinas, where the Revolutionary War raged during her teenage years.
+The region was a patchwork of Loyalist (Tory) and Patriot strongholds, and violence between the two was common.
+Skirmishes, raids, and even massacres left lasting scars on the land and its people.

-By the time she eloped with Reuben, North Carolina had become an independent state in the new United States of America.
-Their plantation lay just five miles outside Asheville, in the shadow of the Blue Ridge Mountains.
-The land here was lush and rolling, with dense forests and fertile valleys, though the threat of conflict with the Cherokee Nation, whose capital was just across the Little Tennessee River, was never far away.
+By the time she eloped with Reuben, North Carolina had become an independent state within the new United States of America.
+Their plantation lay five miles outside Asheville, in the shadow of the Blue Ridge Mountains.
+The countryside was lush and rolling, with dense forests and fertile valleys; nevertheless, the threat of conflict with the Cherokee Nation—whose capital lay just across the Little Tennessee River—was never far removed.

 Circa 1785